magnus-ISU/Japanese-Quiz/README.md

 ## Set Up
-If you're having trouble seeing Japanese Hiragana, Katakana, and/or Kanji characters, I find that *MS Mincho* works the best.
+If you're having trouble seeing Japanese Hiragana, Katakana, and/or Kanji characters, I find that the *MS Mincho* font works the best.

 **Windows 10**
 1. Open up the terminal.